net-daemon/docs/docs/v2/app_model/instancing_apps.md

 ```

 ### Instancing an application using yaml
-You can use yaml configuration file to instance apps and provide configuration.
+You can use YAML configuration file to instance apps and provide configuration.

-Best way to explain is to provide a yaml config with app class below:
+Best way to explain is to provide a YAML config with app class below:

 ```yaml
 light_manager_kitchen: # This is  the id of the app